-That must be a disagreeable country indeed!
+Tommy.-That must be a disagreeable country indeed!
 What then have they to live upon?

-They have a species of deer, which is bigger than the largest stags which you may have seen in gentlemen's parks in England, and very strong.
-These animals are called rein-deer, and are of so gentle a nature, that they are easily tamed, and taught to live together in herds, and to obey their masters.
+Harry.-They have a species of deer, which is bigger than the largest stags which you may have seen in the gentlemen's parks in England, and very strong.
+These aminals are called reindeer, and are of so gentle a nature that they are easily tamed, and taught to live together in herds, and to obey their masters.
 In the short summer which they enjoy, the Laplanders lead them out to pasture in the valleys, where the grass grows very high and luxuriant.
 In the winter, when the ground is all covered over with snow, the deer have learned to scratch away the snow, and find a sort of moss which grows underneath it, and upon this they subsist.
 These creatures afford not only food, but raiment, and even houses to their masters.
-In the summer the Laplander milks his herds, and lives upon the produce; sometimes he lays by the milk in wooden vessels, to serve him for food in winter.
-This is soon frozen so hard, that when they would use it, they are obliged to cut it in pieces with a hatchet.
-Sometimes the winters are so severe, that the poor deer can scarcely find even moss; and then the master is obliged to kill part of them and live upon the flesh.
-Of the skins he makes warm garments for himself and family, and strews them thick upon the ground to sleep upon.
+In the summer, the Laplander milks his herds and lives upon the produce; sometimes he lays by the milk in wooden vessels, to serve him for food in winter.
+This is soon frozen so hard that, when they would use it, they are obliged to cut it in pieces with a hatchet.
+Sometimes the winters are so severe that the poor deer can scarcely find even moss, and then the master is obliged to kill part of them and live upon the flesh.
+Of the skins he makes warm garments for himself and his family, and strews them thick upon the ground, to sleep upon.
 Their houses are only poles stuck slanting into the ground, and almost joined at top, except a little hole which they leave to let out the smoke.
 These poles are either covered with the skins of animals, or coarse cloth, or sometimes with turf and the bark of trees.
-There is a little hole left in one side, through which the family creep into their tent, and they make a comfortable fire to warm them in the middle.
-People that are so easily contented, are totally ignorant of most of the things that are thought so necessary here.
-The Laplanders have neither gold, nor silver, nor carpets, nor carved-work in their houses.
-Every man makes for himself all that the real wants of life require, and with his own hands performs every thing which is necessary to be done.
-Their food consists either in frozen milk, or the flesh of the rein-deer, or that of the bear, which they frequently hunt and kill.
-Instead of bread, they strip off the bark of firs, which are almost the only trees which grow upon those dismal mountains, and boiling the inward and more tender skin, they eat it with their flesh.
-The greatest happiness of these poor people is to live free and unrestrained: therefore they do not long remain mu and ;
+There is a little hole left in one side, through which the family creep into their tent, and they make a comfortable fire to warm them, in the middle.
+People that are so easily contented are totally ignorant of most of the things that are thought so necessary here.
+The Laplanders have neither gold, nor silver, nor carpets, nor carved work in their houses; every man makes for himself all that the real wants of life require, and with his own hands performs everything which is necessary to be done.
+Their food consists either in frozen milk, or the flesh of the reindeer, or that of the bear, which they frequently hunt and kill.
+Instead of bread they strip off the bark of firs, which are almost the only trees that grow upon those dismal mountains, and, boiling the inward and more tender skin, they eat it with their flesh.
+The greatest happiness of these poor people is to live free and unrestrained; therefore they do not long remain fixed to any spot, but, taking down their houses, they pack them up along with the little furniture they possess, and load them upon sledges, to carry and set them up in some other place.